neoforged/Documentation/docs/resources/server/recipes/index.md

 ### The Crafting Mechanic

-Now that all parts of your recipe are complete, you can make yourself some recipe JSONs (see the [datagen] article for that) and then query the recipe manager for your recipes, like above.
+Now that all parts of your recipe are complete, you can make yourself some recipe JSONs (see the [datagen] section for that) and then query the recipe manager for your recipes, like above.
 What you then do with the recipe is up to you.
 A common use case would be a machine that can process your recipes, storing the active recipe as a field.

 In our case, however, we want to apply the recipe when an item is right-clicked on a block.
 We will do so using an [event handler][event].
 Keep in mind that this is an example implementation, and you can alter this in any way you like (so long as you run it on the server).